Please keep up with the

 I shot my very first Stuck in Vermont vlog at this fine event and was lucky enough to talk to James Kochalka - Vermont-based, internationally famous cartoonist/rock superstar!

-Without futher ado, here is the first installment of, Stuck in Vermont whose wonderful theme song is courtesy of local indie darlings, The Smittens.
-Ain't it nice to be stuck in Vermont?:
+StVt will be 100% VT-based, short-n-sweet, whacky-n-strange, down-n-dirty and lo-fi.
+The wonderful theme song is courtesy of local indie darlings, The Smittens.
+Ain't it nice to be stuck in Vermont?